Ljubljana to Bled, Postojna Cave and Predjama Castle

 - Duration: 10h

-- Price includes: Transport, English speaking guide, Entrance fees to Postojna Cave and Predjama Castle and organization.
+- Price includes: Transport, English speaking guide, entrance fee to Postojna Cave and Predjama Castle and organization.